By Rachel Lankester, founder Magnificent Midlife

-I was lucky enough to spend last Christmas in Cuba.
-And now I just can’t stop raving about it!
+I was lucky enough to spend a Christmas in Cuba.
+And I just can’t stop raving about it!
 Here are my top reasons to visit Cuba and why you need to go soon.
-(With a fabulous photo gallery at the bottom.)

 You can read more about Rachel’s impressions and what she thinks the world can learn from Cuba on The Huffington Post.

 You may also like: You may also like: Things To Do In Fuerteventura – A One Day Road Trip and Top Tips For Travelling Solo

 Rachel Lankester is the founder of Magnificent Midlife, author, host of the Magnificent Midlife Podcast, a midlife mentor and editor of the Mutton Club online magazine.
 After an initially devastating early menopause at 41, she dedicated herself to helping women vibrantly transition through the sometimes messy middle of life, helping them cope better with menopause and ageing in general, and create magnificent next chapters.
 She’s been featured in/on BBC Woman’s Hour, The Huffington Post, The Sunday Times, Thrive Global, Authority Magazine, The Age Buster, Woman’s Weekly, Prima Magazine, eShe, Tatler HK and Woman’s Own amongst others.
 She believes we just get better with age.
 Get her book Magnificent Midlife: Transform Your Middle Years, Menopause and Beyond which was recommended in the New York Times.

 Last Updated on February 2, 2023 by Editorial Staff